medialab/sandcrawler/index.md

 ---

+## Features

+* **Spider abstraction**: define your scraping jobs easily with the library's chainable methods and run them without further ado.
+* **Fully customizable**: You want really precise headers, a custom user-agent and complex logic?
+You'll have them all.
+* **Phantomjs**: Let the library handle [phantomjs](http://phantomjs.org/) for you if you need browser emulation.
+* **Complex dynamic scraping**: Need to log into facebook and auto-scroll/expand a full page? sandcrawler is made for you.
+* **Reliable**: Don't lose data during your scraping process anymore thanks to the library's paranoid strategies.
+* **Scalable**: sandcrawler has been battle-hardened and has already seen the real web's nasty and dirty face.
+* **Easy prototyping**: Design your scraping scripts within your browser thanks to [artoo.js](http://medialab.github.io/artoo/) and use the same script within sandcrawler to perform the job.
+* **Reusable logic**: Creating plugins for sandcrawler is really easy.
+Use already existing [ones]({{ site.baseurl }}/plugins) or build yours to fit your needs.

+---

 ## Installation

 You can install the latest version of **sandcrawler.js** with npm (note that it will install phantomjs for you thanks to this [package](https://www.npmjs.com/package/phantomjs)):